redis/redis-doc/docs/install/install-redisinsight/install-on-aws.md

 Finally, we can now install RedisInsight.
 Run the following command to download and run the RedisInsight docker image.

-1. If you do not wat to persist your RedisInsight data.
+1. If you do not want to persist your RedisInsight data.

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest